Skip to main content

 There are multiple examples of bad quality sd cards causing boot and corruption issues.
 It's highly recommended to get SanDisk Ultra U1 A1 cards (16GB or larger) from an official source to ensure long life and reliable operation of your Raspberry Pi.

 Download the newest release (download the RatOS-*.img.xz file under the assets dropdown) of RatOS on github.
 Then use Balena Etcher to write that image to the SD card that goes into your raspberry pi (16GB or larger).
+If balena etcher isn't working for you, you can try another tool such as RUFUS.
+If you're using the Raspberry Pi Imager, make absolutely sure you've disabled custom/additional settings, or it will break the RatOS hotspot and network configuration.

 Note: this will destroy all data on the card!